 Then, look for commonalities among these products.
 For example, you may notice that locally made products sell better or that products that come with free shipping sell faster.

 Once you have a list of common attributes popular with your audience, track how products with that attribute perform over a long period.
-That will tell you if customers favor particular attributes cyclically or all year round.
+That will tell you if customers favor particular attributes cyclically or year-round.

-After you have this data, use it to build a value prop that’s consistent with the attributes your customers value the most.
+After you have this data, use it to build a value proposition consistent with the attributes your customers value the most.

-Pain points are specific problems that customers want to solve.
-Pain points range from minor inconveniences (like “shipping was late”) to major disruptions (like “the product was low quality”).
+Pain points are specific problems that potential customers want to solve.
+Pain points range from minor inconveniences (e.g. “shipping was late”) to major disruptions (e.g. “the product was low quality”).

-Considering your customer’s pain points is a crucial step in creating your value statement, as pain points are problems that customers care enough about to try and solve.
+Considering your customers’ problems is a crucial step in creating your value statement, as pain points are problems that customers care enough about to try and solve.
 And naturally, the larger the pain point for the customer, the more they value it.

 To determine what your customers value the most, sort through your customer complaints, customer return comments and negative reviews, and then identify common pain points in the feedback.

 Unfortunately, you can’t solve all of your customer’s pain points, as many will simply be out of your control.
-Instead, focus on the pain points that you could feasibly fix and put a solution in place to resolve them.
+Instead, focus on the pain points that you could feasibly fix and find a solution to resolve them.

 A buyer persona is a fictional representation of a person who embodies the demographic characteristics of your target audience as well as their values, tastes and customer behavior.

-Building a buyer persona will help you visualize what customers value and design your value prop to match, as you can understand their drives and motivations better.
+Building a buyer persona will help you visualize what customers value and design your value proposition to match, as you can understand their drives and motivations better.